networkpenetrationtester/OldTanks-Online-Mod/README.md

+Hello!
+This guide shows you how you can get 2012-2013 textures in OldTanks!

 1. Copy the OldTanks Online folder from here into C:\Games.
 	It contains a modified StandaloneLoader.swf (by bjuonday) which can be manually configured to request Preloader.swf from any URL.
 You can change this in the META-INF/application.xml.